lochrist/UniPix/Documentation~/UniPix.md

     - its own menubar and shortcuts!
 - Can even be started standalone:
     - create shortcut with proper command line switch on the project

+Comments
+- Mode:
+    - command are not seen by the shortcut manager... should we use [Shortcut]??
+    - validate if we use shortcut_id in mode file if it conflicts with shortcut manager (does the shortcut manager overrides the mode file?)
+    - Lots of trouble generating the Close left without docking
+    - Window menu difficult to map

+- In Window -> fails
+{name = "Project" menu_item_id = "Window/General/UniPix"}
+{name = "Console" menu_item_id = "Window/General/UniPix"}
+- In Window this works:
+{
+    name = "General"
+    children = [
+        {name = "Project"}
+        {name = "Console"}
+    ]
+}
+- Bug: mode is unipix.
+Layout system is not properly loaded (default layout wtf???)